Mywk/Witness/README.md

 Notes:
-MiLight combo-mode is a way to use two MiLight receivers (groups) to control both the RGB and W at the same time.
+MiLight combo-mode is a way to use two MiLight receivers (groups) to control both the RGB and W at the same time, it works by setting the first receiver with the Red->Red and Green->Green and the second one with Blue->Blue White->Green.

 Libraries/NuGet packages used: